jacobs269/zipfianPaper/README.md

 The simulations are labeled sim1, sim2, and sim3, corresponding to the left, middle, and right panels of figure 2 in the paper.

-sim1,sim2 and sim3 are implemented in simulationFunctions.py.
+sim1,sim2 and sim3 are implemented in simulationFunctions.py. simulationFunctions.py depends only on the numpy package.

 To run each simulation, in the directory of simulationFunctions.py, run

 python3 simX.py